 This allows customers to better understand the driving force (you!) behind the business and really humanises your business blog.
 And trust us, humans connect far better with other humans than they do with a laptop screen with words on it.

-And the best part is, since you know yourself better than anyone, there’s going to be plenty to write about!
+And the best part is, since you know yourself better than anyone!
+There’s going to be plenty to write about and you’ll be far less likely to be stuck when it comes to finding ideas for your business blog.

 Personal Post Ideas